fidelisrafael/js-snake/README.md

 }, 500) // updates each 500ms
 ```

-There are many other API functions since this game was created with extensibility in mind, for example you can just redraw the current food on the map using: `game.spawnRandomFood()`, or finish the game at any point calling: `game.gameOver()`.
+There are many other API functions since this game was created with extensibility in mind, for example you can just redraw the current food at some random position on the map using: `game.spawnRandomFood()`, or finish the game at any point calling: `game.gameOver()`.

 This section will be better documented with more examples and more details sooner.